What your ears and wallet can expect from the new hearing aid options.

 The flavonoids quercetin, catechin, anthocyanins, kaempferol, and rhamnetin found in mango reduce the chance of developing chronic diseases.
 These have antioxidant capabilities that protect the body's cells from damage by free radicals.

-Mango is abundant in vitamin A, vitamin C, vitamin B complex, magnesium, polyphenols, and fibre.
+Mango is abundant in vitamin A, vitamin C, vitamin B complex, magnesium, polyphenols, and fiber.

 Assist the immune system in its anti-inflammatory and antioxidant functions.